Bottled water ban: Retail bans

-Legislation banning the sale of single-serving plastic water bottles passed in Concord, Massachusetts on April 26, 2012, making Concord the first village in the nation to ban single-serving plastic bottles.
+Legislation banning the sale of single-serving plastic water bottles passed in Concord, Massachusetts on April 26, 2012, making Concord the first town in the nation to ban single-serving plastic bottles.
 The passage was largely due to the efforts of 84-year-old Jean Hill.
 The ban took effect on January 1, 2013.
 Two previous attempts to ban bottled water in the town had failed.

 Polyethylene terephthalate (PET) bottles, which have the number 1 and/or PETE with the recycling symbol on the bottle are no longer allowed to be sold if they are less than or equal to 1 liter (34 ounces) and contain water which is non-sparkling and non-flavored.
 The sale of water in bottles made of other types of plastic is allowed.
 Bottles of flavored water, regardless of size, may be sold.
 The sale of cases of small (<1 liter) bottles of water is prohibited.
 Bottled water less than or equal to 1 liter in volume may not be sold in vending machines.
 Bottled water less than or equal to 1 liter in volume may not be sold at civic events including but not limited to sports events, road races, festivals, theater performances and catered events.
 Water may be offered for free to patrons in any form.

 In January 2013 the Health Division of the Town Manager's Office of the Town of Concord began inspections of retail stores, restaurants, and other venues that sell bottled beverages.
 The Health Division is tasked with ensuring compliance with the bylaw against bottled water sales under 1 liter.
 If bottled water less than 1 liter is being sold, a written warning is issued.
 Within one week a re-inspection will occur; if this is failed, a $25 fine is issued as a non-criminal citation.
 On the third and subsequent inspections, a non-criminal citation with a fine of $50 is issued if bottled water continues to be sold in violation of the bylaw.